 Super Size Me

-Spurlock is a likeable host, both witty and engaging.
-Despite his criticism of the fast food industry, he does not place the blame solely on corporations, and at one point asks the rhetorical question of where personal responsibility stops and corporate responsibility begins.
-Towards the end of the experiment, he is a changed man.
-The exuberant and healthy host we meet at the beginning of the film has transformed into a puffy, weary and depleted man.
-He has experienced first-hand the damaging effect of junk food on the nation.
-All in all, Super Size Me is a fascinating and informative insight into the fast food industry and its link to the American obesity epidemic.
+Spurlock proves to be a likeable host, both witty and engaging.
+Despite his criticism of the fast food industry, he does not place the blame solely on corporations, instead raising the rhetorical question of where personal responsibility ends and corporate responsibility begins.
+By the end of the experiment, he is a changed man.
+The exuberant and healthy host introduced at the start of the film becomes puffy, weary, and depleted.
+He experiences first-hand the damaging effects of junk food on the nation.
+Overall, Super Size Me offers a fascinating and informative insight into the fast food industry and its link to the American obesity epidemic.